-The operational system consists of several nested models named 'DMI-HIRLAM-G', 'DMI-HIRLAM-N', 'DMI-HIRLAM-E' and 'DMI-HIRLAM-D', respectively.
-In short, the models are often abbreviated by the letters 'G', 'N', 'E' and 'D', respectively.
-The model integration areas are shown in figure 4 below.

-The system setup with respect to resolution, time step, boundaries and data assimilation is illustrated in table 1.
-The boundary files of model 'G' are always the latest available from ECMWF.
-The model 'G' provides the lateral boundaries of models 'N' and 'E'.
+The operational system consists of four nested models named DMI-HIRLAM-G, DMI-HIRLAM-N, DMI-HIRLAM-E and DMI-HIRLAM-D, respectively.
+In short, the models are abbreviated 'G', 'N', 'E', and 'D', respectively.
+The model integration areas are shown in the figure below.
+The lateral boundary values of model 'G' are provided by the ECMWF (European Centre for Medium-Range Weather Forecasts) global model.
+The 'G' model provides the lateral boundary values of the models 'N' and 'E'.
 Finally, model 'E' supplies the boundaries for the very high resolution model 'D' around Denmark.
-The most important products from an operational point of view are produced by the high resolution models 'E' (for the European area), 'D' (for the Danish area) and 'N' for Greenland.
-The boundary age $0\,h^$ in table 1 means that 6 hours old model 'G' boundary values actually are used in the long forecasts from 06 UTC and 18 UTC.
-Also a 1 hour boundary update cycle is used (se '1/(3h)' in table 1).
+The most important products from an operational point of view are produced by the high resolution models 'E', 'N' and 'D'.